partiql/partiql-lang-kotlin/docs/wiki/documentation/Numeric Data Type & Arithmetic Operations.md

 ### Conversion Map
 Operators involving multiple argument data types, such as Integer + Float, the conversion map determines the datatype PartiQL uses.
 Decimal has the highest numeric precedence, followed by float, and finally by INT.

-If either operand has type of Decimal, then PartiQL will attempt to convert the operands implicitly to Decimal before performing the operation.
+If either operand has type of Decimal, then PartiQL will attempt to convert the operands implicitly to Decimal before performing the action.
-If none of the operand has Decimal type but any of the operands is Float, then PartiQL will attempt to convert the operands implicitly to Float before performing the operation.
+If none of the operand has Decimal type but any of the operands is Float, then PartiQL will attempt to convert the operands implicitly to Float before performing the action.

 ### HonorParameter
-If precision and scale matter, i.e. doing operation on monetary value, make sure to turn on the honorTypedOpParameters() option in Compile Option.
+If precision and scale matter, i.e. doing action on monetary value, make sure to turn on the honorTypedOpParameters() option in Compile Option.

 The honorTypedOpParameters() determines how CAST and other typed operations behave.
 The default CompileOptions uses LEGACY which ignores the additional type arguments.
 Using the HONOR_PARAMETERS mode will take into account type parameters.

 ### Unary Plus:
-Returns the operand without operation.
+Returns the operand without action.

 Syntax
 : ` + expression`